Bull Stone House

 The Bull Stone House is located in the Town of Hamptonburgh, New York.
 It is a ten-room stone house built in the 1720s by William Bull and Sarah Wells, pioneer settlers of Central Orange County, NY.
 It is one of the few homes in America still owned and occupied by the same family.
 The current resident is a ninth generation descendant of the couple.

 Bull, a stonemason, met and married Wells in the Wawayanda Patent (much of the present day towns of Goshen, Hamptonburgh, Minisink, and Warwick) while they were both working for the patent proprietors.

-Sarah Wells, an orphan, arrived in the area as the Goshen's first female settler in 1712.
+Sarah Wells, an orphan, arrived in the area as Goshen's first female settler in 1712.
 She came there to work as an indentured house servant at the age of sixteen.
 In 1715 Bull arrived in North America from Wolverhampton, Staffordshire, England and also came to work on the Wawayanda Patent, where they met.
 He was the hired mason for Daniel Crommelin, a French immigrant and New York City merchant.

 Their marriage in 1718, was the first between European settlers in Goshen.
 Building the house was a joint effort between husband and wife.
 William bought 100 acres in 1718 adjacent to Christopher Denne's land.
 Denne was Sarah Wells' master.
 Eventually, the widow Elizabeth Denne sold 100 acres to William and Sarah's first son, John, when he was just 8 years old.
 It is family lore that the widow was fulfilling a promise Denne made to Sarah to convince her to act as his land agent in the land claim.
 The Bull Stone House still stands today and is in the possession of the William Bull and Sarah Wells Stone House Association.

 When construction began, Sarah carried some of the stones to the site and William cut and laid them, while they lived in a temporary log cabin.
 It took thirteen years to complete, surviving a 1727 earthquake in the process.
 (Other sources place the date of the house's construction as 1722 or 1727).
 The completed building stands 40 feet square (1600 sqft) and has walls 2 feet thick.